 Please add how to set up a VPN + recommendations + improve description above

-For many of the below Apps you need to have root-access to your phone.
-Gaining such isn't hard to do: just google your device name and firmware (both to be found in the settings under “info to device”) + “root tutorial” as it's different for each device and firmware-version. ).
-Root is required for many apps to work.
-Such as firewalls that allow you to restrict which of your apps are allowed to establish a connection to the internet.
+Many apps require root-access to your phone.
+Gaining such isn't that hard to do: just google your device name and firmware (both to be found in the settings under “info to device”) + “root tutorial” as it's different for each device and firmware-version.
+However there are also multiple reasons of security to not root your device.

 - http://booki.cc/cryptoparty-handbook/installing-gpg-on-android/ and should it rather be APG instead ?
 What about K-9 Mail)

 A firewall is an absolute must.

 - Superuser for Android allows you to grant and manage Superuser rights for your phone.
 It also requires root.

 - Firefox is an open source web browser that respects your privacy.
 It also allows you to use AddOns, such as the following:

 - Adguard for Android, Firewall AND Adblocker for non-rooted phones (not free)

 - Orbot is a free proxy application that empowers other applications to use the Internet more securely.
 Orbot uses Tor to encrypt your Internet traffic and then hides it by bouncing through a series of computers around the world.

 - NoteCipher allows you to create notes secured using industry standard 256-bit AES encryption.
 Tap “Lock Notes” after finishing.